 When it comes to developing a business website, everyone wants to make the best decision.
 They wish to create a website that not only looks trendy but also is functionally correct.
 It must have the potential to attract visitors and stay in the tough competition.
-If you have also decided to create your business website, you need to make an important decision whether you to create your website using PHP framework or a CMS – Content Management System.
+Some businesses might find it beneficial to outsource the creation of a website to a company to make sure they are using professionals and services that are of high quality.
+Companies could be located through searching for either something similar to outsourced IT services Lincoln or outsourced website builders in your local area.
+However, if you have also decided to create your business website, you need to make an important decision whether you to create your website using PHP framework or a CMS – Content Management System.
 Both the CMS and Frameworks are the choice of modern businesses that fulfill web development requirements.
 Both these options have got their own advantages and offer equal benefits to the businesses.

 What is CMS?

 CMS or Content Management System, as its name indicates, has an ability to manage the content of your website.
 With CMS, you can develop, access and modify content dynamically on your website.
 Before you could access any functions, you need to build your website to create a login.
 CMS allows you to run your ecommerce store, add new products, change the text of a particular product, manage inventory, change prices and perform different functions from the back-end.
 You can make changes to your website yourself without relying on your developers.
 The most popular CMS options are WordPress, Joomla, Drupal, etc.